 So what exactly is included in this Mega Collection.

-There is a total of TWELVE resources will help you trace your Scandinavian ancestry.
+There is a total of TWELVE resources that will help you trace your Scandinavian ancestry.

 As this collection includes only digital products you can start tracing your Scandinavian ancestry straight away.